HenriTEL/gitblog2/docs/index.md

 https://img.shields.io/pypi/v/gitblog2?color=%2334D058&label=pypi%20package)

 Gitblog2 is a blog generator focused on speed and simplicity.
 Blog posts are written in Markdown and that's it.
-Here is a [live example](https://blog.henritel.com) solely based on [this repository](https://github.com/HenriTEL/blog).
-See?
-It's just Markdown with a bunch or images.
+Look at it yourself: this [live example](https://blog.henritel.com) is solely based on [this repository](https://github.com/HenriTEL/blog).

 ## Features